 Your spacious room could be quickly closed down by installing an island if the room hasn't got the right proportions - the lovely open space you imagined the children playing in can quickly become a series of alleyways and a source of regret so think carefully...

-Consult a professional designer from Deane to help you create an equally lovable design with alternative features.
+Consult a professional designer from Deane to help you create an equally lovable design with alternative features from our kitchen ranges.

 Consider a peninsula layout